 Urine Marking in Dogs

-- If you have a male dog, have him wear a jock strap or bellyband (also known as a male dog wrap) so he can mark but not soil in your home.
+- If you have a male dog, have him wear a jock strap or bellyband (also known as a male dog wrap).
 You can purchase a bellyband made for dogs from a pet supply company.
+This option is especially appropriate if your dog only urine marks when visiting others’ homes.

 - If your dog predictably marks certain objects (bags, suitcases or shoes, for example), or if he only marks in certain locations, place treats around those objects or in those areas.
 Your dog might start to regard objects he used to mark and places where he used to mark as sources of food rather than triggers for marking.